fatas07/make-your-own-pi/README.md

 ```sh
 sudo sync
 ```
-👉 If all operations are completed successfully, when you format the SD card and insert it into the card, the system will boot via eMMC and see the SD card as external storage.
+👉 If all operations are completed successfully, when you format the SD card and insert it into the board, the system will boot via eMMC and see the SD card as external storage.

 #### 🔸Debug With UART Serial Port
 You can debug using putty.
 (115200bps)